In 2019 an outline planning application was submitted for development on land at Bradley Hall Farm, known as six56, by Langtree PP and Panattoni.

 Inquiry latest

 The Secretary of State asked for this planning application to be reviewed and a public inquiry held.
 The inquiry opened on 9 May and was adjourned by the Inspector on 12 May.
 The inquiry reopened on Tuesday 10 October and sat for two further days, including an accompanied site visit, after which it was adjourned by the Inspector.
-It is due to reopen at 9:30am on Tuesday 9th January 2024 and sit for a further four days.
+The inquiry again reopened on Tuesday 9th January 2024 and sat for a further days.
+The inquiry will open again at 10am on Tuesday 11 June and will sit for four days.
+The inquiry will resume at 9:30 am on subsequent days.
 The inquiry will take place at The Base, Dallam Lane, Warrington, WA2 7NG.
-The timetable will be confirmed in due course
+The draft timetable is below.

 Planning application reference number: 2019/34799